Students waiting for the bus will soon have an alternative set of wheels at their convenience.

 The estimated bike travel time between East and West campuses is eight minutes, approximately the same time it takes to catch and ride a bus.

 The overall cost of implementing Zagster is estimated to be $60,000 per year.
-Funding is coming mainly from DSG and the Office of Parking and Transportation.
-Vice President of Administration Kyle Cavanaugh, former provost Peter Lange, Vice President of Student Affairs Larry Moneta and Executive Vice President Tallman Trask are also key contributors, according to a PowerPoint presentation by Sunder.
+Vice President of Administration Kyle Cavanaugh, former provost Peter Lange, Vice President of Student Affairs Larry Moneta and Executive Vice President Tallman Trask are key contributors, according to a PowerPoint presentation by Sunder.
+DSG has made a small financial contribution to the program.

 “I’m just so happy,” Sunder said of the project's approaching start.
 “Not for personal reasons, but I think it will transform the way people move between campuses."